LincT/LincT/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: He Him His
-- ⚡ Fun fact: I learned to code from playing muds, and I still play them.
+- ⚡ Fun fact: I learned to code from playing muds.
 -->